I can’t take credit for this sparkling water bar idea at all. It came to life based on a little story my husband

 He has fond memories of visiting his grandparents as a kid, partially because of their evening ritual.
 The formal bar in their home had a soda gun that dispensed sparkling water.
-It was rare to have this high-tech gadget in a home, especially back in the 70s, but he thought it was the coolest thing ever.
+Having this high-tech gadget in a home was rare, especially in the 70s, but he thought it was the coolest thing ever.

 While his grandparents poured cocktails for themselves, he sipped sparkling water and ate various snacks (as many as he wanted, apparently… another treat).
 It was fun.

-Inspired by this story, my daughter has taken to spearheading our own pre-dinner family ritual by making sparkling water mocktails and flavored waters for the three of us.
-She adds in whatever she can find in the fridge, some Crystal Geyser Sparkling Water, and clever garnishes.
+Inspired by this story, my daughter has taken to spearhead our own pre-dinner family ritual by making sparkling water mocktails and flavored waters for the three of us.
+She adds in whatever she can find in the fridge, water, and clever garnishes.

 Her drinks have become much more creative over time.
-Rather than constantly buying cut herbs for her to use, I decided it was time to replenish our herb garden that had suffered some neglect over the summer.
+Rather than constantly buying cut herbs for her to use, I decided it was time to replenish our herb garden which had suffered some neglect over the summer.

-If you haven’t popped herbs into your sparkling water, you’re missing out.
+You’re missing out if you haven’t popped herbs into your sparkling water.

 Sparkling Water Recipes